mojhos/AWS_Devops/java-webapp/readme.md

 mvn clean package
 ```

-This will create a WAR file in the `target/` directory: `scalable-web-app.war`
+This will create a WAR file in the `target/` directory: `webapp.war`

 ## 🖥️ Deployment